Multimetrics Reports

 Enabling this configuration method will affect the following contiguous configuration parameters: Service description and Metric.

-The following are the two possible configuration options: Toggle Regex enabled and disabled.
+The following are the two possible configuration options: Regex enabled and disabled.

 Service description

-A single selector is displayed for the search and selection of a specific service.
-To do this, type its name in the search bar and WOCU will display a list of services whose name matches the characters entered.
+A single selector is displayed for searching and selecting a specific service.
+To do so, type its name in the search bar and WOCU-Monitoring will display a list of services whose name matches the characters entered.
 The search works with the first characters of the name, even with several intermediate or final characters.
 The user must finally select one of the proposed services from the list.

 Metric